Los Angeles Police Department: Fallen officers

-Since the establishment of the Los Angeles Police Department, 220 officers have died in the line of duty.
+Since the establishment of the Los Angeles Police Department, 240 officers have died in the line of duty, with Los Angeles City Marshal William Warren, a precursor to the current structure of the LAPD, shot by one of his own deputies in 1870.
+Officer Charles Keary is reported as the first officer lost on July 1, 1886.
+Officer Walter Krep was the first motorcycle officer lost on March 28, 1916.
 In 2008, Randal Simmons became the first LAPD SWAT officer to be killed in the line of duty.

 There have been two memorials to fallen LAPD officers.
 One was outside Parker Center, the former headquarters, which was unveiled on October 1, 1971.
 The monument was a fountain made from black granite, its base inscribed with the names of deceased LAPD officers.

 The old monument located at Parker Center was destroyed in the process of being transported but was replaced by a new memorial at the Police Administration Building, the Los Angeles Police Department Memorial for Fallen Officers, dedicated on October 14, 2009.
 The memorial is made up of more than 2,000 brass alloy plaques, 207 of which are inscribed with the names of fallen police officers.
 Two deaths are unsolved, both of off-duty officers: Fred Early, shot in 1972, and Michael Lee Edwards, shot in May 1974.

-In addition to the numbers listed above, 8 police officers, and 2 other LAPD employees, died due to COVID-19 complications.
+In addition to the numbers listed above, eight police officers and two other LAPD employees died due to COVID-19 complications.

 In popular culture

 Los Angeles' relationship with the American film industry and entertainment industries led to the LAPD being prominently featured in popular media.
-Combined with news stories relating to them, the LAPD's image was effectively broadcast worldwide, making them a well-known archetype of urban American law enforcement.
-The LAPD occasionally sanctioned works that depicted them positively.
+Combined with news stories relating to it, the LAPD's image was effectively broadcast worldwide, making it a well-known archetype of urban North American law enforcement.
+The LAPD occasionally sanctioned works that depicted it positively.

-LAPD-sanctioned media
+LAPD-sanctioned media entities

-One of the earliest notable representations of the LAPD in media was the CBS radio drama Calling All Cars, which hired LAPD radio dispatcher Jesse Rosenquist to voice the series' dispatcher.
+One of the earliest notable representations of the LAPD in media was the 1930s CBS radio drama Calling All Cars, which hired LAPD radio dispatcher Jesse Rosenquist to voice the series' dispatcher.
 Rosenquist was already famous because home radios could tune in to early police radio frequencies; as the first police radio dispatcher presented to the public ear, he was the voice that actors went to when called upon for a radio dispatcher role.
 Chief James E. Davis also presented the show, and many of its plotlines were based on actual incidents the LAPD had handled, a concept that would be a staple of most future LAPD-sanctioned works.